-Longenecker lines up these suspects, and links his article to a dozens or more dubious websites.
-He too does not give much by way of a remedy to the disease of a highly polarized media/political environment; this is the same malady that plagues Church leaders, politicians, celebrities, and frankly anyone in public life.
+Longenecker lines up these suspects and links his article to dozens or more dubious websites.
+He, too, does not give much by way of a remedy to the disease of a highly polarized media/political environment; this is the same malady that plagues Church leaders, politicians, celebrities, and frankly anyone in public life.

 Let me turn next to my observations about the media planning and coverage of Pope Francis’s visit to the United States.

 For the 2015 papal visit, I attached myself to the USCCB, acting as a “media expert” to Communications Director, Helen Osman, whose task was the coordination of information as well as the credentialing to the 7,600 press/T.V. & media and 1,800 accredited news and media organizations.